rupimanoj/Semantic-segmentation-follow-me-drone/report.md

 * In encoder layer, with stride of 2 at each layer, spatial size of image is reduced from 160 -> 80 -> 40 ->20
 * In decoder layer, with up sampling of factor 2 is used.
 Hence feature map size is increased from 20 -> 40 ->80 ->160.
-* While concatenation layers from encoder layer to decoder layer, care is taken that feature map of equal spatial size are concatenated.
+* While concatenating layers from encoder layer to decoder layer as part of skip connections, care is taken that feature map of equal spatial size are concatenated.
-* In decoder layer also we sue, separable convolutional layers, to learn weights that extract spatial information from prior layers and finally attain pixel level segmentation in last layer. <br/>

-#### Extending model to other classes such as dogs and cats:

-With existing model, weights and data, it will become erroneous to make pixel wise classification for other categories such as cat or dog.
-We will be requiring data of other classes to train the network.
-However, new techniques have been proposed to do transfer learning for semantic segmentation task too.
-Such techniques are beyond scope of this course.
-An example can be found in this publication. (https://pdfs.semanticscholar.org/1837/decb49fb6fc68a6085e797faefb591fecb8a.pdf)

 ### Parameters selected: